MicrosoftDocs/azure-docs/articles/sql-database/sql-database-intelligent-insights-troubleshoot-performance.md

 ### Troubleshooting

 The diagnostics log outputs database-scoped configuration changes that were made recently that have caused the performance degradation compared to the previous 7-day workload behavior.
 You might want to consider reverting the configuration changes to the previous values, or perhaps tuning value by value until the desired performance level is reached.
-You might also want to considering copying database-scope configuration values from a similar database with satisfactory performance.
+You might also want to consider copying database-scope configuration values from a similar database with satisfactory performance.
 If unable to troubleshoot the performance, you might want to consider reverting back to the default Azure SQL Database values and attempting to fine-tune starting from this baseline.

-For further details on optimizing database-scoped configuration and T-SQL syntax on changing the configuration please see [Alter database scoped configuration (Transact-SQL)](https://msdn.microsoft.com/en-us/library/mt629158.aspx).
+For further details on optimizing database-scoped configuration and T-SQL syntax on changing the configuration, see [Alter database scoped configuration (Transact-SQL)](https://msdn.microsoft.com/en-us/library/mt629158.aspx).

-## Slow Client
+## Slow client

 ### What is happening